Classification:Student Assistant 2

 -Ability to work effectively in a fast-paced environment.

--Competency with Microsoft Office Suite.
+-Possess the proficiency in working with Microsoft Office Suite.

 -Must have strong analytical and problem-solving skills.